 A fresh colour scheme

 The building is made of a concrete frame with infill masonry, which was a reason for the architects to go for a light facade material.
-“The choice for Rockpanel cladding was made quickly made, as the manufacturer offers such a wide range of colours that the manufacturer has,” says Frederik Tomme.
+“The choice for Rockpanel cladding was made quickly made, as the manufacturer offers such a wide range of colours,” says Frederik Tomme.
 “The facade consists of a number of horizontal, grey strips.
 Between those strips, we wanted to make the split-level system stand out clearly.
 We therefore wanted a fresh, striking colour and these shades of green stood out the most.
 We have also extended the green colour to the entrance zone, where we have worked with green glass.”